cibotech/scalastan/README.md

  - seed: An integer specifying the first random number seed to use or `-1` to use system time to select one.
    With multiple chains, the chain index is added to the seed to ensure each chain gets a different, but deterministic seed.
+ - cache: A boolean specifying whether results should be cached.
+This defaults to `true`.
+When the results are cached, re-running the model with the same data set and seed as before will cause the results from the previous run to be returned rather than re-executing the model.
  - method: The method to use (`RunMethod.Sample()`, `RunMethod.Optimize()`, `RunMethod.Variational()`,
    or `RunMethod.Diagnose()`).
 This defaults to `RunMethod.Sample()`.
    Note that each `RunMethod` is a case class that can accept additional parameters.